Implications of gauge freedom for nonrelativistic quantum electrodynamics: Subsystem gauge relativity

 Let us now consider a relabelling of the nodes as depicted in Fig.~\ref{circ}\,(\textbf{b}).
 The ground node has flux $\phi_{g'}=0$ and the non-ground nodes $m'$ and $c'$ are now connected by the capacitance $C_c$ rather than by the inductance $L_c$.
 Since the physical currents through the branches must stay the same we obtain the coordinate relations

 Either $\phi_m$ or $\phi_{m'}$ can be used as a coordinate with $\phi_{c'}$.
 We choose $\phi_m$.
 The sum of Eqs.~(\ref{k1}) and (\ref{k2}) can be expressed as

 and this equation together with Eq.~(\ref{k2}) is obtained from the Lagrangian (\ref{Lc1}) or Hamiltonian (\ref{Hc1}) with $\phi_m$ and $\phi_{c'}$ taken as dynamical coordinates.
-At the Hamiltonian level the primed and unprimed canonical operators are related by a gauge-fixing transformation as
+At the Hamiltonian level the primed and unprimed canonical operators are related by a gauge fixing transformation as